How to Warm Up for a Run in 5 minutes

 • 6:00 a.m.
 Out the door to run.
 I run easy for about three miles before doing any faster running.

-Research shows that static stretching before a run may increase injury risk and decrease running performance.
+You should NOT hold a stretch (aka do a static stretch) because doing so before a run may increase injury risk and decrease running performance.
 Also, there is no evidence that it decreases muscle soreness.

 Should I foam roll as part of my pre-run warm-up?